Medical expert of the article

 Symptoms of capillary hemangioma of the eye

-- In 25% of cases there are capillary hemangiomas in other parts of the body.
+- In 25% of cases, there are capillary hemangiomas in other parts of the body.

-The course of the capillary hemangioma of the eye
+Course of capillary hemangioma of the eye

-System Combinations
+System combinations

-Children with large hemangiomas may suffer simultaneously:
+Children with large hemangiomas may suffer from:

 - Heart failure.